Thursday, 14 September 2017 1:45pm

-The biennial meeting is sponsored jointly by Queenstown Molecular Biology; Webster Centre for Infectious Diseases; School of Biomedical Sciences; Maurice Wilkins Centre; One Health Aotearoa; New Zealand Food Safety Science & Research Centre; Ferrier and is being convened by Professor Greg Cook, University of Otago and Dr Nikki Moreland, University of Auckland.
+The biennial meeting was sponsored jointly by Queenstown Molecular Biology; Webster Centre for Infectious Diseases; School of Biomedical Sciences; Maurice Wilkins Centre; One Health Aotearoa; New Zealand Food Safety Science & Research Centre; Ferrier; D4 Network and is being convened by Professor Greg Cook, University of Otago and Dr Nikki Moreland, University of Auckland.

-Sessions covered are microbial pathogen genomes, infection and immunity, tuberculosis, drug discovery and novel therapeutics and vaccines, GAS and viral pathogenesis.
+Sessions covered were microbial pathogen genomes, infection and immunity, tuberculosis, drug discovery and novel therapeutics and vaccines, GAS and viral pathogenesis.

 Eng Eong Ooi, Duke-NUS Medical School, Singapore